Which city is cheaper, Philadelphia or Orlando?

 Orlando is not a walkable city.
 The city is sprawling, so unless you stay on the Disney grounds, it's best to rent a car.

-In Orlando, many people enjoy the food and shopping that this entertaining city offers.
+In Orlando, many people enjoy the food and shopping that this family-friendly city offers.
 Travelers enjoy the resorts in the area as well.
 The length of your ideal trip is an individual decision.
 With so much to do, one day is probably not enough time to see everything.

 Orlando is a fun place to experience.
 People often spend their time relaxing at one of the resorts.
 It will give you the chance to have new experiences.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.

-You'll find theater and nightlife around the active destination of Orlando.
+You'll find theater and nightlife around the family-friendly destination of Orlando.
 You can also relax and pamper yourself at one of the resorts.
 Take your pick from the many activities offered here.
 Five days is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.

 Philadelphia is a great place to explore.
 Five days is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 Anyone can find something fun to do here.